Configuration and maintenance of the AI Media Server

 de-DE-conformer en-US-parakeet es-US-conformer fr-FR-conformer

-To get a list of the language models that are already loaded onto AIMS:
+To get a list of the language models that are currently enabled, run

-This will output the loaded language models, for example:
+This will output the enabled language models, for example:

 For example: